-a declaration, pursuant to 28 U.S.C. §2202, that SB 302 on its face violates the United States Constitution and is therefore void and unenforceable, or, in the alternative, that SB 302 is unconstitutional as applied to NSSF and its members;
+1. a declaration, pursuant to 28 U.S.C. §2202, that A1765 on its face violates the United States Constitution and is therefore void and unenforceable, or, in the alternative, that agents, and employees subject to her supervision, direction, and/or control, from enforcing or otherwise bringing suit against NSSF and its members under A1765;